iegomez/lds/README.md

   db = 10

 [window]
   width = 1200
   height = 1000
 ```
 You may also import files located at `working-dir/confs` and save to the same directory.

-When OTAA is set and the device is joined, uponinitialization the program will try to load keys and relevant data from Redis, overriding keys from the file.
+When OTAA is set and the device is joined, upon initialization the program will try to load keys and relevant data from Redis, overriding keys from the file.

 ### Data